microsoft/Olive/README.md

 ## AI Model Optimization Toolkit for the ONNX Runtime
 </div>

-Given a model and targeted hardware, Olive (abbreviation of **O**nnx **LIVE**) composes the best suitable optimization techniques to output the most efficient ONNX model(s) for inferring on cloud or edge, while taking a set of constraints such as accuracy and latency into consideration.
+Given a model and targeted hardware, Olive (abbreviation of **O**nnx **LIVE**) composes the best suitable optimization techniques to output the most efficient ONNX model(s) for inferencing on the cloud or edge, while taking a set of constraints such as accuracy and latency into consideration.

 ### ✅ Benefits of using Olive